SrijonSync/E-commerce-Othoba-Sales-Analysis-2023-2024/README.md

 # Pran RFL E-Commerce Data Analysis (Othoba.com)

-## Challenges in the E-Commerce Landscape
+## →Challenges in the E-Commerce Landscape

 E-commerce has revolutionized the way people shop, but it also presents numerous operational challenges.
 Othoba.com, the e-commerce of Pran RFL, has been experiencing inefficiencies that impact its overall performance.